apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 This holds session tokens, and it also gets used as a superclass of the other token identifiers.

-It adds a set of `MarshalledCredentials` containing the session secrets.
+It adds a set of `MarshaledCredentials` containing the session secrets.

 Every token/token identifier must have a unique *Kind*; this is how token identifier deserializers are looked up.
 For Session Credentials, it is